MichaelCurrin/url-manager/docs/browser_onetab_extraction.md

 This approach was initially created as a manual step which can be ignored if the step above is possible.

 1. Open Chrome.
-2. Open as the desired Chrome user.
+1. Open as the desired Chrome user.
-3. Open the Onetab extension.
+1. Open the Onetab extension.
 Right-click the OneTab icon, then click _Display OneTab_.
 This should take you to a URL like _chrome-extension://chphlpgkkbolifaimnlloiipkdnihall/onetab.html_.
 The long value in the middle is the extension's ID.
-4. Press _Ctrl+Shift+I_ to Inspect the page.
+1. Press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>I</kbd> to Inspect the page.
-5. Get the Extension's data.
+1. Get the Extension's data.
     - Either
        1. Open the _Console_ tab.
-       2. Enter `console.log(localStorage.state);`.
+       1. Enter `console.log(localStorage.state);`.
-       3. Click _Copy_ in the bottom right.
+       1. Click _Copy_ in the bottom right.
 This ensures you get all the data rather than possibly truncated output.
     - Or
         1. Open the _Application_ tab.
-        2. Under _Storage_ then _Local Storage_, click on _chrome-extension://chphlpgkkbolifaimnlloiipkdnihall_.
+        1. Under _Storage_ then _Local Storage_, click on _chrome-extension://chphlpgkkbolifaimnlloiipkdnihall_.
-        3. Where the Key is _state_, double-click the the corresponding value on the right then copy the content to the clipboard.
+        1. Where the Key is _state_, double-click the the corresponding value on the right then copy the content to the clipboard.
-6. Create a next text file somewhere and paste the copied single-line string into a temporary file. e.g. `~/temp.json`.
+1. Create a next text file somewhere and paste the copied single-line string into a temporary file. e.g. `~/temp.json`.
 The file will start like this:
     ```
     {"tabGroups":[{"id":"...","tabsMeta":[{"id":"...","url": ...
     ```
-7. The following command will prettify the contents of the JSON file and save it to the project.
+1. The following command will prettify the contents of the JSON file and save it to the project.
 The last two parts of the filename should indicate the location (such as the company where you work or 'private') and then the purpose of the profile (such as 'work', 'personal', 'programming' or 'research').
     ```bash
     $ cat ~/temp.json | python -m json.tool \
         > path/to/repo/url_manager/var/lib/raw/chrome_onetab_mycompany_personal.json